nateEc/nateEc/README.md

 ## 👋 About Me:
 ![](https://komarev.com/ghpvc/?username=NateEc)\
-I'm an cs alumnus of Boston University, currently working as an algorithmic engineer in Shanghai.
+I'm an cs alumnus of Boston University, currently working as an AI engineer.
 I'm always curious about learning new things.
 Passionate about Learning anything related to web development and computer science-related fields.

 - 📫reach me via email: yshan@bu.edu